wyhitcs/team-letsencrypt/D2/developer_view.md

 #Introduction
-The developer view describes the architecture that supports the software development process.
-For Let's Encrypt, the developer view communicate the aspects of the architecture of interest to stakeholders from the building, testing, maintaining and enhancing the project.
+The development view describes the architecture that supports the software development process.
+The development view communicates the aspects of the architecture of interest to stakeholders from the building, testing, maintaining and enhancing the project(Nick, 2012).
+Based on this, the following article shows the common design model, module structure model and code line model of Let's Encrypt which give a technical overview of whole project.
+To learn more details, each model is attached with complete descrption.
+In addition, technical debt of the project and coresponding solution or plan are described at the end of report.
 #Common Design Model
 ##Common Processing
 - **Instruction parser**: